BeaData.jl

 Supported Datasets

-This package currently only works with the BEA datasets that return tables (as opposed to individual data series): NIPA
+This package currently only works with the following BEA datasets (descriptions are taken from the BEA website):

 Retrieving a Table